coryshaw/summarize-webpage-chrome-plugin/README.md

 # GPT Summarizer Chrome Extension

 GPT Summarizer is a Chrome extension that utilizes OpenAI's powerful GPT models to summarize text content from any webpage.
 Additionally, it highlights inaccurate information and one-sided perspectives.
+This project is built using React and bundled with Webpack.
+ESLint is used to maintain code quality.

 **The goal of this tool is to:**